Short on time? For the key points on how to decide between yes and no, stick to the bold text and the conclusion.

 Before we dive in, let’s have a quick look at an observation made in the Navalmanack: ‘We’re not meant to check our phone every five minutes.
 The constant mood swings of getting a “like” then an angry comment makes us into anxious creatures.
 We evolved for scarcity but live in abundance.
 There’s a constant struggle to say no when your genes always want to say yes.
 Yes to sugar.
 Yes to staying in this relationship.
 Yes to alcohol.
 Yes to drugs.
 Yes, yes, yes.
 Our bodies don’t know how to say no.’

-And that, our dear readers, is why you should take some time to decide between yes and no. Below rules will help!
+And that is why you should take some time to decide between yes and no. The below rules will help!

 Tip 1: Hell yes or no